kubeslice-ent/egs-infra-installer/README.md

 ## Support and Contributing

-For support, questions, or contributions to the Avesha Apps Installer:
+For support, questions, or contributions to the EGS Infra Installer:

 - **Documentation**: Check the `docs/` folder for detailed guides
 - **Issues**: Report issues on the GitHub repository